Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 Edges in one edge collection might point to several vertex collections.
 You can also assign attributes to edges to perform tasks like categorizing connections.

 Edges have a direction, with their relations `_from` and `_to` pointing from one document to another document stored in vertex collections.
-When executing queries, you can define the direction in which edge relations can be traversed:
+When running queries, you can define the direction in which edge relations can be traversed:

 - OUTBOUND: `_from` → `_to`
 - INBOUND: `_from` ← `_to`